pinapelz/blog.pinapelz.com/src/content/blog/linux/2024-year-of-the-linux-desktop.md

 # Gaming
 Gaming was also one of my major concerns when switching over.
 Maybe 2-3 years ago I would've been much more unwilling to switch, but these days gaming on Linux has taken off like a rocket ship thanks largely in part to Valve's adoption of Arch on the Steam Deck.

-As of writing this, 76% of the top 1000 games on Steam have achieved Platnium or Gold status in terms of compatability according to [ProtonDB](https://www.protondb.com/).
+As of writing this, 76% of the top 1000 games on Steam have achieved Platnium or Gold status in terms of compatibility according to [ProtonDB](https://www.protondb.com/).
 Pretty much all the games I want to play on Steam are working very well if not better than if I had run them on Windows.

 <img src="https://files.catbox.moe/6zqxhz.png">